-It has also patented methods for linking bank account information and for prepaid cards as early as 2004.
-As seen below, these offer supporting insights into what a bank account issued by Amazon could look like.
+Amazon had patented methods for linking bank account information and for prepaid cards as early as 2004.
+As seen below, these patents offer supporting insights into what a bank account issued by Amazon could look like.

-In June 2018, the Warranty Group, which underwrites Amazon Protect in the UK and abroad, was purchased by Assurant for a rumored $2.5B.
-The acquisition could make it easier to expand the service to new markets that are under Assurant’s umbrella of lifestyle protection products.
+In June 2018, The Warranty Group, which underwrites Amazon Protect in the UK and abroad, was purchased by Assurant for a rumored $2.5B.
+The acquisition could make it easier to expand Amazon Protect to new markets that are under Assurant’s umbrella of lifestyle protection products.

-Meanwhile, Amazon made an early insurance push in India by leading a $12M investment in Acko in May 2018.
-Acko offers traditional car and bike insurance policies, but is increasingly focused on “internet economy” deals, which primarily consist of e-commerce, travel, and ride hailing-focused products such as an in-trip insurance program with Ola.
-On its new investor, CEO Varun Dua says:
+Meanwhile, Amazon made an early insurance push in India by leading a $12M investment in insurtech startup Acko in May 2018.
+Acko offers traditional car and bike insurance policies, but it is increasingly focused on “internet economy” deals, which primarily consist of e-commerce, travel, and ride hailing-focused products such as an in-trip insurance program with Ola.
+On its new investor, Acko CEO Varun Dua said,